theo-armour/theo-armour.github.io/README.md

 ## links of interest

-Code is all inspired by:
+Codes are all inspired by:

 https://www.w3schools.com/howto/